 This capsule is not only built around comfort and working from home, but I’m also chatting in the video about weight gain and pieces that can accommodate fluctuating weight and body changes.
 Items in my Capsule Tops Teal bra/cropped tank – Free Label (read … more

 Looking for the elusive unicorn of totally natural, 100% plastic-free, and biodegradable clothing?
 I’ve found some options!
 Most clothing, even if it says 100% cotton, shouldn’t be composted as we don’t know if it actually safely biodegrades.
 However there are some brands who make biodegradability a top priority – using organic fabrics, natural or certified non-toxic dyes, natural trims and components, and even biodegradable elastics!

-I live in Canada where winter days can drop below -30°C and we’ve even seen temps down to -40° 🥶 so winter clothing has to be both functional and stylish!
-All those cute cloth bombers, single-layer dusters, and non-insulated boots unfortunately aren’t going to … more
+Stylish, Sustainable & Actually Warm Winter Wear ☃️ I live in Canada where winter days can drop below -30°C and we’ve even seen temps down to -40° 🥶 so winter clothing has to be both functional and stylish!
+All those cute cloth bombers, single-layer … more

-This post is long overdue.
-Unfortunately sustainable and ethical brands offering plus size clothing is still a niche within a niche, however there are some beautiful slow fashion brands offering conscious clothing for all sizes!
-I’ve compiled over 70 sustainable brands who offer plus … more
+Unfortunately sustainable and ethical brands offering plus size clothing is still a niche within a niche (learn more and join the discussion about why there is a lack of size inclusivity in sustainable fashion), however there are some beautiful slow fashion brands offering conscious … more

-I’ll keep it blunt, Everlane is shady.
-Their “radical transparency” is a joke, their sustainability initiatives often feel like greenwashing, it’s difficult to find info about their factory standards and wages, and the recent union busting and allegations of a racist and toxic work … more
+I’ll keep it blunt: Everlane is shady.
+Their “radical transparency” is kind of a joke, their sustainability initiatives often feel like greenwashing, it’s difficult to find info about their factory standards and wages, and the recent union busting and allegations of a racist and … more